- Increased cost of working

 Our Buildings in Transit policy covers:

-- Physical loss of, or damage to, the insured building while it is in transit up to a sum insured based on the market value of the building including selected additional costs (as set out below)
+- Accidental, physical loss of, or damage to, the insured building while it is in transit up to a sum insured based on

 - Removal costs, such as the costs of transit, of preparing the building for transit, and of preparing the destination site

-- Additional professional costs, including architect's, surveyor's and legal fees
+- Additional professional costs incurred, including architect's, surveyor's and legal fees